 You can tag subscribers based on actions (like whether they bought a product or subscribed to a specific sequence).
 This makes it much more versatile than Beehiiv, but it can feel a bit complex for new users.
 The easiest way to automatically tag subscribers is to set up “rules” for when someone takes a certain action.
 Kit then applies the appropriate tag to the subscriber or adds them to the correct segment.

 Winner: Both Beehiiv and Kit’s segmentation capabilities are pretty powerful.
 You have complete freedom to create really complex segments that automatically update, as well as the ability to upload your own segments.
-I call this round a tie.
+But Kit goes the extra mile when it comes to helping you import existing subscribers – so this round goes to them.

 Beehiiv: 4